FLO (FLO) Hits Market Capitalization of $6.36 Million

 Scrypt

 hashing algorithm.
 FLO’s total supply is 152,351,008 coins.
+The Reddit community for FLO is /r/floblockchain and the currency’s Github account can be viewed here.
+The official website for FLO is flo.cash.
 FLO’s official Twitter account is @FLOblockchain and its Facebook page is accessible here.
-FLO’s official website is flo.cash.
-The Reddit community for FLO is /r/floblockchain and the currency’s Github account can be viewed here.

 According to CryptoCompare, “FLO was rebranded from Florincoin, it is a public record for building decentralized applications that introduces a new feature called floData.
 This metadata layer allows reading and writing to the blockchain quickly and easily, encouraging unique apps and tools to be built with FLO. “